AP source: Rockies star Blackmon tests positive for virus - WHIZ News

 All-Star outfielder Charlie Blackmon of the Colorado Rockies has become the first Major League Baseball player known to have tested positive for the coronavirus.

-The Denver Post first reported Blackmon’s condition, saying Tuesday that three Rockies players had tested positive.
+The Denver Post first reported Blackmon’s condition, saying Tuesday that three Rockies players had tested positive for COVID-19.

 Blackmon is a four-time All-Star slugger who hit .314 with 32 home runs and 86 RBIs last season.
 He turns 34 on July 1, the day players are set to begin reporting for the resumption of spring training.